 The Delaware limited liability company is the form used most often for general partners and managers.
 This form offers the benefits of the Delaware limited partnership referenced above under question 2.1, including the ability to elect pass-through tax treatment.
-In addition, a limited liability company can be governed by a managing member or board of directors that, unlike a general partner, is not by virtue of its status exposed to the entity's debts and obligations.
+In addition, a limited liability company can be governed by a managing member or board of directors, which, unlike a general partner, are not by virtue of their status exposed to liability for the entity's debts and obligations.
 Certain sponsors still use an older form of entity called a "subchapter S corporation", which also offers limited liability and pass-through tax treatment.
-However, this older form has generally fallen out of use because it imposes numerous restrictions, including that only one class of stock may be issued and the holders typically cannot be other entities.
+However, this older form has generally fallen out of use because it imposes numerous restrictions, including that only one class of stock may be issued and the holders typically cannot be other entities or non-U.S. persons.
 The limited liability company by contrast permits great variation in the treatment of members, on an individual or class basis, both as to governance and economic rights.
 For example, control may be given solely to senior management, and the share of profits and terms governing vesting of profits interests may easily be varied as among members according to any number of criteria.
+If the general partner or manager entity will include non-U.S. persons, a Delaware limited partnership is often preferable to a Delaware limited liability company due to the fact that the limited liability company is not treated as transparent in certain non-U.S. jurisdictions for foreign tax treaty purposes.